CaptainRich/jest-another-rpg/README.md

 Once the game starts, the player is prompted for a name.
 There are two options for the player: attack or use a potion.
 If 'potion' is selected, there is a choice of three: health, strength, or agility.

+A player/enemy health value is reduced following an attack.
+The "damage" value is a function of the relative values of health, strength and agility.

 ## Technologies Used